zhill/enterprise-docs/content/docs/using/cli_usage/policies/_index.md

 #### Adding Policies from the CLI

-The `anchore-cli` tool allows you to upload policy bundles to the Anchore Engine.
+The `anchore-cli` tool allows you to upload policy bundles to Anchore Enterprise.

 `anchore-cli policy add /path/to/policy/bundle.json`